arangodb/docs/3.5/programs-starter-architecture.md

 ---
 layout: default
-description: The ArangoDB Starter is a program used to create ArangoDB database deploymentson bare-metal (or virtual machines) with ease
+description: The ArangoDB Starter is a program used to create ArangoDB database deployments on bare-metal (or virtual machines) with ease
+title: Architecture of the ArangoDB Starter Tools
 ---
 # ArangoDB Starter Architecture

 ## What does the Starter do